 1- Prioritization and Discretion

 While the Two-Minute Rule is powerful, it is crucial to use discretion and not allow these quick tasks to distract from more significant, impactful work.
 Prioritization remains key.
+Achieving a state of deep focus is essential for tackling complex tasks and maintaining high levels of productivity.

 2- Combining with Other Productivity Techniques